Rock 'n Play: Recalls

 In 2013, 800,000 units were recalled due to concerns about mold.
 The mold could develop between the frame and fabric of the product if it was placed in a moist environment or not regularly cleaned.
 Fisher-Price received 600 reports about mold developing on Rock 'n Play units.

 Several infants died in the sleeper when they rolled onto their stomachs and were suffocated by the sleeper's padding.
 Fisher-Price responded to the deaths by applying a warning label, instructing parents not to use the sleeper once babies were old enough to roll.
 The American Academy of Pediatrics stated that the product should be recalled instead.
 The U.S. Consumer Product Safety Commission (CPSC) mistakenly sent an unredacted safety report of its various product evaluations to Consumer Reports.
 This prompted the CPSC to issue its warning about the Rock 'n Play before Consumer Reports published a story on it.
 The CPSC notified Fisher-Price of the impending warning on April 1, 2019.

 When the Rock 'n Play was initially recalled in 2019, 30 infant deaths were reported.
 The product was recalled again in 2023 as a result of its presence in the resale market.
 An additional 70 deaths took place after the initial recall.
 4.7 million units were recalled.
 As of 2020, 395,239 units have been confirmed as being returned to the company.
 Other companies recalled similar sleepers that had also resulted in deaths, totaling 700,000 units.
 The recall became the subject of widespread national news coverage.
 Sleepers purchased within six months of the return were given full refunds, while owners of older units were given vouchers for partial refunds.
 Fisher-Price only offers refunds to sleepers purchased before 2018 and some resellers may not surrender the product to the company because of this.
 Some resellers are unaware the product has been recalled while others insist the product can be used safely.
 While Fisher-Price has worked with online platforms to remove 54,000 listings for Rock 'n Play units, they continue to be sold online, particularly on Facebook Marketplace.
 Rock 'n Play units have also been found in daycares.

 Health Canada did not recall the product when it was recalled in the United States as the intended use was different.
-The Canadian Paediatric Society wrote a letter to the health minister as a result of their concerns that the units were being used as sleepers regardless of labelling.
+The Canadian Paediatric Society wrote a letter to the health minister as a result of their concerns that the units were being used as sleepers regardless of labeling.
 The product was recalled in Canada in May 2019.